lnemsick-simp/pupmod-simp-simplib/REFERENCE.md

 Data type: `Optional[Hash]`

+libkv configuration when in libkv mode.

-libkv configuration that will be merged with `libkv::options`.
-All keys are optional.
+  * Will be merged with `libkv::options`.
+  * All keys are optional.

 Options: